News + Articles

 Step 3: Mechanical Sectioning (If Needed)

-A precise slot is cut into the bridge using a dental drill, allowing the internal cement seal to be broken from within.
+If the bridge is too tightly bonded, your dentist cuts a precise slot into the framework using a dental drill.
+This allows the internal cement seal to be broken from within.

 Step 4: Local Anesthesia for Comfort